-Under implementation of Alternative 1, nine demolition projects would impact 33 structures, 23 of which are more than 50 years old.
-As of July 2021, the buildings proposed for demolition under Alternative 1 have been deemed not eligible for listing on the NRHP on an individual basis.
-However, projects involving renovation or addition to existing buildings could have the potential to impact eligible or potentially eligible historic resources based on the potential designation of a new historic district on Nellis AFB.
-Further evaluation and consultation with the SHPO and Nevada Department of Conservation and Natural Resources would be needed to assess impacts to structures older than 50 years or otherwise eligible under NRHP criteria.
+The remaining seven buildings older than 50 years have been determined to not be eligible for listing on the NRHP by Nellis AFB.
+In a letter dated 15 July 2024, the SHPO concurred with Nellis AFB that the remaining buildings are not part of a potential historic district.
 Construction projects would not likely affect cultural resources as these projects are located in already heavily disturbed areas of the Installation When considered in conjunction with other past, present, and reasonably foreseeable future actions at Nellis AFB, no significant cumulative effects to cultural resources would be anticipated to occur under implementation of Alternative 1.

-Under Alternative 2, both proposed demolition projects involve structures older than 50 years.
-As of July 2021, the buildings proposed for demolition under Alternative 2 have been deemed not eligible for listing on the NRHP on an individual basis.
-However, projects involving renovation or addition to existing buildings could have the potential to impact eligible or potentially eligible historic resources based on the potential designation of a new historic district on Nellis AFB.
-Further evaluation and consultation with the SHPO and Nevada Department of Conservation and Natural Resources would be needed to assess impacts to structures older than 50 years or otherwise eligible under NRHP criteria.
+Under Alternative 2, only one proposed demolition project would involve a structure older than 50 years.
+As of July 2024, the building proposed for demolition under Alternative 2 (Building 10238) was determined not eligible for listing in the NRHP, with SHPO concurrence.
+The buildings listed in Table 3-8, including those associated with the Lomie Grey Heard School Historic District, would be renovated only.
+As discussed under Alternative 1, the buildings located in the historic district have been previously mitigated.
 Construction projects would not likely affect cultural resources as these projects are located in already heavily disturbed areas of the Installation.
 No significant cumulative effects on cultural resources would be expected.
 When considered in conjunction with other past, present, and reasonably foreseeable future actions at Nellis AFB, no significant cumulative effects to cultural resources would be anticipated to occur under implementation of Alternative 2.